Loading...

 sudo pacman -S bind

-Step 2 : Create a minimal named.conf.
+Step 2 : Define a minimal named.conf and a forward zone.

 # RHEL/Arch common path